sqmk/huejay/README.md

 - `model` - A `BridgeModel` object, containing details about the model
 - `factoryNew` - Whether or not the bridge is factory new
 - `replacesBridgeId` - Replaces bridge id (for migrating from old bridges)
+- `dataStoreVersion` - Data store version
+- `starterKitId` - Name of the starterkit created in the factory
 - `softwareVersion` - Software version of the bridge
 - `apiVersion` - API version of the bridge
 - `zigbeeChannel` - ZigBee channel (for communicating with lights)